cgiff9/automata/dfa/README.txt

 Each line corresponds to a distinct state which contains the following information:
 -------------------------------------------------
-[i]    : Array location (index) of this state
+[n]    : Machine index of this state
 NAME   : Provide non-spaced name for state
 START* : 1 if this is the start state, else 0
 FINAL  : 1 if this is a final state, else 0
-ZERO   : Upon reading '0', go to the given array index ONE    : Upon reading '1', go to the given array index
+ZERO   : Upon reading '0', go to the machine index n ONE    : Upon reading '1', go to the machine index n
 -------------------------------------------------
 *One and only one START state must exist.

-For example, in the "oddNumberZeroes.txt" file, the first line tells us that there is a state named "q0", which is the START state, but is not the FINAL state.
+For example, in the "oddNumberZeroes.txt" file, the first line tells us that there is a state named "q0", which is the START state, but is not the FINAL state:

 If "q0" reads a '0', it goes to "q1".
 If "q0" reads a '1', it goes to "q0" (back to itself).

-The second line tells us that there is a state named "q1", which is a FINAL state.
+The second line tells us that there is a state named "q1", which is a FINAL state:

 If "q1" reads a '0', it goes to "q0".
 If "q1" reads a '1', it goes to "q1" (back to itself).